University of Illinois at Chicago,

 A Kumar, S Yang, O Ajilore, M Wu, R Charlton, and M Lamar, “Subcortical biophysical abnormalities in patients with mood disorders”, Molecular Psychiatry, vol. 19, no. 6, pp. 710-716, 2014.

-M Wu, LH Lu, A Lowes, S Yang, AM Passarotti, XJ Zhou, MN Pavuluri, “Development of superficial white matter and its structural interplay with cortical gray matter in children and adolescents”, Human Brain Mapping, vol. 35, no. 6, pp. 2806-2816, 2014.
+M Wu, LH Lu, A Lowes, S Yang, AM Passarotti, XJ Zhou, and MN Pavuluri, “Development of superficial white matter and its structural interplay with cortical gray matter in children and adolescents”, Human Brain Mapping, vol. 35, no. 6, pp. 2806-2816, 2014.

 R Tadayonnejad,S Yang, A Kumar, and O Ajilore, “Multimodal brain connectivity analysis in unmedicated late-life depression”, PLoS ONE, vol. 9, no. 4, pp. e96033, 2014.